 7. A registration Summary should appear with the option to “Go To course offering EHS Manitoba Biosafety Training” as an option.
 Click on this to begin your training.

-9. If you would like to review your final grade: Assessments > Grades and User Progress.
+To review your final grade: Assessments > Grades and User Progress.
 Scroll to the Quizzes section and you can view your overall score.
 This final score will be recorded in our database within a week of completion

 Departmental and PI training responsibilities: